After-Shock/Cloudbox-wiki/Prerequisites.md

 ## 3. Cloud Storage ##

 * Cloudbox stores the media unencrypted in Google Drive and utilizes Plexdrive to access it, so if your using Amazon or prefer encryption, look elsewhere.
-We recommend creating a [G-Suite Business](gsuite.google.com/pricing.html) account.
+We recommend creating a [G-Suite Business](gsuite.google.com/pricing.html) account for larger storage space.

 * Media will be stored in `Media` folder in root, and `Movies` and `TV` folders within that.
 If you have media in other folders, simply move them into these folders via the Google Drive web app.<a href="#note1" id="note1ref"><sup>1</sup></a>